 The sherry is added for flavor.
 However, you can certainly omit the sherry.
 You could also use white wine in place of the sherry.

 The pimentos add both flavor and color to the dish.
 However, you can omit them without dramatically altering the taste of the final dish.

 Some people prefer not to use cream of mushroom soup in their recipes.
 If you want to omit the cream of mushroom soup, increase the amount of flour by one tablespoon and the amount of milk by one cup.
 You could also add sour cream in place of the cream of mushroom soup.

-I like to use several different toppings on this casserole diagonally arranged.
+I like to use several different toppings on this casserole, diagonally arranged.
 This, however, is more for appearance than anything else.
-You could certainly top the casserole with just cheese, cheese and breadcrumbs, etc. Use whatever you prefer.
+You could certainly top the casserole with just cheese, breadcrumbs, etc. Use whatever you prefer.

 This tetrazzini freezes beautifully.
 Increase the cooking time by about 5 minutes if you bake it from the freezer.

-This recipe makes a lot, so we always have leftovers which are just as good the next day.
+This recipe makes a lot, so we always have leftovers that are just as good the next day.
 I like to heat the leftovers in the microwave for several minutes until heated through.